Object Map

 <Condition> gets evaluated inside each object in the collection.

-If the index & condition is not specified All objects will be deleted and are evaluated with respect to target object context.
+If both index and condition are not specified, all objects will be deleted and are evaluated with respect to the target object context.

 Example